Washing is perhaps the most critical step in food preparation. Let me repeat that, it’s an essential step, especially if you like to eat them raw.

 11. Choose well

-Avoid produce that is soggy or limp when buying fruits like apple give it a light squeeze to see if there are parts that are soft because it will tell you that it’s nearing a decomposed state.
+Avoid produce that is soggy or limp when buying fruits like apple give it a light squeeze to see if there are soft parts because it will tell you that it’s nearing a decomposed state.

 The bottom line

-Whether you are cooking or eating them raw washing fruits and vegetables something you should not ignore because it will protect your family from possible pesticide exposure and food borne illnesses from soil and other contaminants.
+Whether or not you’re cooking or eating it raw, washing fruits and vegetables is an essential step and shouldn’t be ignored.
+Doing this step will protect you and your family from possible pesticide exposure and foodborne illnesses from soil and other contaminants.

 You don’t need to buy expensive produce wash as water and vinegar will be more than enough to clean it, just make sure your hands are clean.